daparic/testdriver/README.md

 # Introduction
 This a quick way to learn Linux kernel development by writing a simple dummy driver.
+I am using Ubuntu 17.04 here, but any recent Ubuntu should work.
+Prerequisites:
+- make
+- gcc

 ## Build
 ```